-Target Audience Department employees, general public, contractors be maintained on the Department website during the life of the permit.
-This will let the public, Department employees and contractors educate themselves on the goals and activities of the Program and will provide a forum for participation by any interested parties.
+- BMP Contact Natural Resources Section - Target Audience Department employees, general public, contractors - Target Pollution Sources N/A - Description The SWMP, annual reports, and associated material will be maintained on the Department website during the life of the permit.
+This will let the public, Department employees, and contractors educate themselves on the goals and activities of the Program.
+In addition, it will provide a forum for participation by any interested parties. - Measurable Goals Publish SWMP and associated documents on the Department website during the life of the permit.